davidshq/awesome-search-engines/specific-engines/apache-solr.md

 ### Vector Search
 - [BERT Solr Search](https://github.com/DmitryKey/bert-solr-search) - Stars: 134 - Updated: 6/2022 - Checked: 3/2023 - Allows one to search with BERT vectors in Solr, also compatible with Elasticsearch/OpenSearch.
     - Has associated articles explaining the process that was used to build the solution.
+- [Vector Search for E-commerce with Chorus](https://opensourceconnections.com/blog/2023/03/22/building-vector-search-in-chorus-a-technical-deep-dive/) - a blog from OpenSource Connections showing how to add vector features to a Solr-powered e-commerce platform

 ## Learning Resources
 - [Solr for newbies workshop](https://github.com/hectorcorrea/solr-for-newbies) - Stars: 68 - Updated: 3/2023 - Checked: 5/2023.